ContinuumIO/numba-nextgen-docs/docs/source/typing.rst

 Then class types A and B unify iff A is a subtype of B or vice-versa.
 The result of unification is always the supertype.

+Finally, parameteric types will be classified invariant, to avoid unintended mistakes in the face of mutable containers.
+Consider e.g. superclass ``A`` and subclass ``B``.
+Assume we have the function that accepts an argument typed ``A[:]``.
+If we treat the dtype as covariant, then we may pass an array ``B[:]`` for that argument.
+However, the code can legally write ``A``s into the array, violating the rule that we can only assign subtypes.
+The problem is that reading values is covariant, whereas writing is contravariant.
+In other words, the parameter must be covariant as well as contravariant at the same time, which is only satisfied when ``A = B``.

+The exception is maybe function types, for which we have built-in variance rules.

 Parameterization
 ================
-Types can only be parameterized by traits and non-class user-defined or built-in types.
-This allows us to avoid dealing with covariant and contravariant issues.
-The exception is function types, for which we have built-in rules.
+Types can only be parameterized by variables and user-defined or built-in types.
+Type variables may be constrained through traits (type sets can readily be constructed by implementing (empty) traits).

 References
 ==========